jundalisay/sp/content/en/research/lemaitre/primeval/part-1.md

 Thus one obtains as a possible expression of the material tensor Tii as a function of the metric tensor gli and of the two tensors of Riemann, contracted to Rii and totally contracted to R,

-where a, b, and c are three constants.
+where a, b, and c are 3 constants.

 Certain identities must exist between the components of the material tensor and its derivatives.